vinceskahan/nodeMCU-ds18b20-to-mqtt/README.md

 ## disclaimer

 This is probably pretty horrid code, but it seems to work.
-Usually.

-I'm currently battling wifi and/or MQTT drops which are intermittent and difficult to resolve.
-I have LED blink codes enabled to blink the onboard LED with different patterns to try to identify what the situation is without needing to run connected to a computer and monitoring the serial console.

-* Successful publishing = a few 100ms flashes of the LED
-* MQTT needing to reconnect = a few 100ms, a few 500ms, a few 100ms flashes ala SOS
-* MQTT error sending = a few 1s flashes
+The one downside at this moment is that the onboard LED is used as reset for the display, so every time the display refreshes you get a retina-blinding blue LED flash.
+More than annoying especially in a dark room.
+I'm still looking into a solution that is dark room safe.

+You also might want to put a LightDims on the OLED, as those are very very bright.